cagix/pandoc-lecture/README.md

 The entire toolchain is available in the Docker image named `pandoc-lecture`.
 To work with the toolchain, the Docker image needs to be launched and the local working directory has to be mounted into the container.
 An interactive shell inside the container can be used to access the mounted files and the toolchain in the container from there.

-Here is an example of a Makefile for your local project (excerpt from [Programming Methods/PM Lecture/Makefile](https://github.com/Programmiermethoden/PM-Lecture/blob/master/Makefile), shortened):
+Here is an example of a Makefile for your local project (excerpt from [Programmiermethoden-CampusMinden/Prog2-Lecture/Makefile](https://github.com/Programmiermethoden-CampusMinden/Prog2-Lecture/blob/master/Makefile), shortened):

 ```makefile
 ## Start Docker container "pandoc-lecture" into interactive shell